Tips for Successful Exhibiting

 Successful Exhibiting is Strategic as well as Logistic

-Increase the effectiveness of your overall program.
+Justify individual show participation and increase the effectiveness of your overall program.

 Most exhibit professionals are relied upon as logistics experts who ensure that exhibit properties are ready, all messaging is targeted, and requisite show services are ordered within the deadline period.

 Many in the industry confuse and interchangeably use return on investment (ROI) and return on objective (ROO).
-ROI is a quantification of the financial return on your exhibiting investment compared to sales that are generated from the event.
-ROO is an analysis of the return that is generated from objectives where sales are not immediately closed, such as demonstrations, live presentations, customer meetings and hospitalities.
+ROI quantifies the financial return on your exhibiting investment compared to sales generated from the event.
+ROO analyzes the return generated from objectives where sales are not immediately closed, such as demonstrations, live presentations, customer meetings, and hospitalities.

-We can measure both objective and subjective show objectives, but we cannot generate ROI without sales from the event.
+We can measure objective and subjective show objectives, but we cannot generate ROI without sales from the event.
 According to the Center for Exhibition Industry Research (CEIR), 86 percent of exhibitors exhibit to generate new leads for sales, so let’s look at measuring those results:

 • Define the “good” leads and their sales potential with management to translate the leads portion of the equation as a base in forecasting potential sales resulting from the show.

-• Create a closed loop system for lead management and activity reports from the field.
+• Create a closed-loop system for lead management and activity reports from the field.

 • Create a report that tracks the leads for the first 90 and 180 days after the show closes.